oogunbiyi21/stats-compass-mcp/README.md

 </div>

 > ⚠️ **Status: Early developer release (v0.1)**
-> Optimized for Claude Desktop.
-VS Code Copilot support is beta.
+> Optimized for Claude models
 > Gemini and GPT tool calling may be inconsistent.

 # stats-compass-mcp